hantonita/CC_tutorial/tutorial.md

     #SBATCH --account=def-ehsanx   # our group name
     #SBATCH --mem-per-cpu=2000M      # memory; default unit is megabytes
     #SBATCH --time=0-00:02           # time (DD-HH:MM)
+    #SBATCH --mail-user=xxx@email.ca   # Replace xxx@email.ca with your email
+    #SBATCH --mail-type=ALL              # This will notify you once the job starts/ends

     module load gcc/7.3.0 r/4.0.2              # Adjust version and add the gcc module used for installing packages.

     Rscript simulation.R